mjordan/introduction_to_relational_databases/README.md

 2 rows in set (0.00 sec)
 ```

 Test 3: Find all courses that only have one instructor.
-To perform this query, we will need to use GROUP BY and COUNT, which are known as "[aggregate functions](http://en.wikipedia.org/wiki/Aggregate_function" in SQL.
-Notice we also define an alias ('c') for COUNT(courses_instructors.course_id), which makes it easier to later in the query:
+To perform this query, we will need to use GROUP BY and COUNT, which are known as "[aggregate functions](http://en.wikipedia.org/wiki/Aggregate_function)" in SQL.
+Notice we also define an alias ('c') for the awkward "COUNT(courses_instructors.course_id)", which makes it easier to later in the query:

 ```sql
 SELECT courses_instructors.course_id, COUNT(courses_instructors.course_id) AS c